VerebicsPeter/DataSet/notes/refactoring.md

 ## Inequivalent code

-- data for inequivalent code pairs may also be provided
+- data for non equivalent code pairs may also be provided